sebastiandagostino/graph-builder/README.md

 After compilation with Maven, to run it in any console:

 ```
-java -jar target/GraphBuilder-1.0-jar-with-dependencies.jar 54 3 6 500 500
+java -jar target/GraphBuilder-1.0-jar-with-dependencies.jar 54 3 500 500
 ```

-The five parameters after the jar file are the following:
+The four parameters after the jar file are the following:

 * _Graph Size_: must be a positive integer greater than _Clique Size_
 * _Clique Size_: must be a positive integer greater than 1
-* _Outbound Links Per Clique_: must be a positive integer greater than _Clique Size_
 * _Max Node Latency_: must be a positive integer
 * _Max Link Latency_: must be a positive integer